Waukee Innovation & Learning Center

 Brief: The Waukee community was inspired by a professional studies model, where students are paired with local business mentors to deepen their learning and gain valuable work experience as part of their high school curriculum.
 As the school district advanced their offerings in the local economic drivers: Bioscience, Business Tech, Engineering, Finance, and Human Services; Cannon Design & Invision Architecture partnered to design a new facility in Waukee, Iowa.

 Process: A week long immersion in their schools and businesses allowed our team to gain an understanding of their unique culture and local economy.
 Through student interviews, surveys, community workshops, and tours, our bold design grew alongside their innovative curriculum development.

-Outcome: A new building that operates like a workplace for young entrepreneurs- designed around the coworking model, with shared meeting rooms and open collaborative zones.
+Outcome: An award-winning new building that operates like a workplace for young entrepreneurs- designed around the coworking model, with shared meeting rooms and open collaborative zones.

 Role: Engagement Strategy, Programming, User Research, Conceptual Design